 5. SLP Now

 SLP Now also has a set of tools to manage your data digitally.
 You can import your caseload, set up your therapy schedule, enter student data, and automatically generate graphs/Medicaid notes in one streamlined system!
+We also have built-in tools to help you keep track of parent communication.

 2. File Folders